roberto-mardeni/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 ## Solution overview

-For more information about this solution, see [Payment Processing Blueprint for PCI DSS-compliant environments](http://aka.ms/pciblueprint).
+The pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms solution deployment is designed to address both the  [Payment Processing Blueprint for PCI DSS-compliant environments](http://aka.ms/pciblueprint) as well as the [Azure Blueprint Automation: Financial Services Blueprint for Regulated Workloads](http:/aka.ms/fsiblueprint) deployments.

 ## Disclaimer and acknowledgements